infosupport/tech-survey/CONTRIBUTING.md

 8. Link the issue in the pull request description.

 Make sure your pull request is a small, focused change.
 Don't try to fix multiple issues in one pull request.
 However, some boyscouting is allowed.

+## Getting started
+See the [README.md](README.md) for information on how to run this project locally.